 About This Plant

-Elderberry Plant (Sambucus nigra) – Supplied in Forestry Tube
+Elderberry Plant (Sambucus Canadensis) – Supplied in Forestry Tube

 Elderberry plant: a magic tree for herbal concoctions, syrups, teas, cordials and wine.
 Easy-to-grow plant for many climates.